Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/adaptive-approximation/index.md

 ## The Polyline

-At its most basic, an *Interpolated Polyline* is composed of a series of segments, where each segment is a polynomial function (usually cubic) defining that section of the spline.
+At its most basic, an *Interpolated Spline* is a polyline composed of a series of segments, where each segment is a polynomial function (usually cubic) defining that section of the spline.

 Polylines can double back on themselves and fail [the vertical line test][vertical-test], so we can't define each segment using something like $y = f(x)$.
 Instead we [introduce another parameter][parameter], $t$ (I usually think of it as the % distance along the polyline, or the fractional segment number), and define each component in terms of $t$.
-Parameterising an equation is the math equivalent of adding [another level of indirection][indirection].
+Parameterising an equation is the mathematical equivalent of adding [another level of indirection][indirection].

 In Rust parlance, we might write this like so: